edgelesssys/emojivoto/README.md

         marblerun certificate root $MARBLERUN -o marblerun.crt --insecure
         ```

-1. Create an Admin key and certificate
+1. (Optional) Create an admin key and certificate

-    To make changes to emojivoto after it has been deployed we need to authenticate ourselves to the Coordinator as someone who is allowed to do so.
+    To verify that your deployment has not been altered, the Manifest is usually set in stone after it was set to ensure no one can alter with your cluster.

+    Yet, updates play an important role to ensure your software stays secure.
+To avoid having to redeploy your application from scratch, Marblerun allows uploading a separate [“Update Manifest”](https://www.marblerun.sh/docs/tasks/update-manifest) which increases the minimum SecurityVersion of one or multiple already deployed packages.

+    In order to deploy an "Update Manifest",  you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original Manifest

-    For this we set an Admin certificate in the Marblerun manifest.
+    For this, we set an admin certificate in the Marblerun manifest.

     Generate certificate and key: